Daemondeal/sha3-core-driver/Userspace/KetchupLibrary/README.md

 > TODO

-## OpenSSL
+## Sample Code

-This library supports also an OpenSSL target other than the hardware one.
-This is mostly just for testing that the hardware is actually correct, and to compare performance with an identical interface.

-To make building for the Petalinux target easier, we actually statically link against OpenSSL.
-Inside the `./openssl` folder, there is everything needed to do so.
-Do note that this means that the resulting binary will be pretty large, so it's going to be very slow to transfer it over UART.
+There is a sample usage in `example.c`.
+There are three supported targets for this example:
+- You can run it locally, using OpenSSL as a backend.
+To build the executable this way, run just `make` or `make compile`
+- You can run it on the PYNQ under Petalinux with the OpenSSL backend.
+To do that, run `make arm_openssl`
+- You can run it on the PYNQ using the hardware peripheral.
+To do it, run `make arm`

+Note that the `arm_openssl` target statically links OpenSSL, so expect the resulting binary to be somewhat large, making any UART transfer very slow.

+> Note: `make arm` currently not supported